Bono-746/Bono-746.github.io/_pages/about.md

 As a research intern in the Remote Sensing Department, I worked on the evaluation and validation of High Resolution Layer Vegetated Land Cover Characteristics (HRL-VLCC) products, with a particular focus on agricultural areas.

-### Begum Rokeya University, Bangladesh
+### Disaster Management E-Learning Centre, Begum Rokeya University, Bangladesh

-As a Research Assistant at the Disaster Management E-Learning Centre, I contributed to research involving environmental hazards, climate variability, data analysis, literature review, research design, and scientific reporting.
+As a Research Assistant, I contributed to research involving environmental hazards, climate variability, data analysis, literature review, research design, and scientific reporting.

-## Selected Research Areas

-My research experience spans agricultural Earth Observation, climate–agriculture interactions, crop classification, drought and flood analysis, environmental modelling, and machine-learning applications in geospatial science.

 ## Future Research

-I am interested in doctoral research involving Earth Observation, multi-sensor remote sensing, satellite time series, GeoAI, agricultural and environmental monitoring, crop yield estimation, and climate–environment interactions.
+I am interested in pursuing doctoral research involving Earth Observation, multi-sensor remote sensing, satellite time series, GeoAI, agricultural and environmental monitoring, crop yield estimation, and climate–environment interactions.
 My long-term goal is to contribute to Earth Observation approaches that support climate resilience, sustainable agriculture, and evidence-based environmental decision-making.